Mercury and Chelation Therapy

 What are signs of mercury toxicity?

-As mercury is a neurological toxin, the first signs of
+As mercury is a neurological toxin, the first signs of neuro toxicity relate to these tissues.
+Mercury toxicity signs include:

 • Decreased brain function (our published research has shown significant decreases in information processing speed when mercury levels are >15 ppm)